 Upon leaving the Daimler factory in Vance all vehicles go through the DeGould Auto-scan booth.
 Vehicles then move by rail onto Port of exit, Brunswick.
 Vehicles are then shipped to Shanghai where the condition of each vehicle is digitally checked and recorded again.

-The link between Vance and Shanghai is the first section of their global supply chain that Daimler have covered.
-To complete the supply chain route further install are in the pipeline for Brunswick and other key touch points.
+The link between Vance and Shanghai is the first section of their global supply chain that Daimler has covered.
+To complete the supply chain route further installations are in the pipeline for Brunswick and other key touchpoints.

 Daimler plans to install further systems at the plant and through the supply chain during phase 2 of the roll-out as the DeGould solution becomes more integrated into their quality strategy.
 With DeGould advances in AI analytics and automatic vehicle checking, further installs are planned at key global ports for use by Daimler and other OEMs.